Zelle97/SE-MasterMind/README.md

 Depending on if you play with Docker or the JAR you have different options:

  - JAR: You can run the jar like this: `java -jar mastermind.jar <input>`.
 Input can be either 0 for TUI or 1 for GUI.
+If no input is given it will run parallel.
  - Docker: With docker you only can play with the TUI.
 Simply run `docker run -it zellesdocker/se-mastermind`

 ### Commands
 Interacting with the GUI should be self explanatory.
 The TUI also has a help command. simply input `h` to display the help.

 ## The Game
 Mastermind is originally a board game.
 We decided to make our own digital version of it.
 Here is a link that describes the game in detail: [Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)).